 Welcome to the Evolving Man Project’s ‘Evolved Man of the Week’ profile.
 Each week, we highlight an individual who embodies what it means to be an evolved man, famous and non-famous men alike.
 The world needs to know their stories and deeds.
-This week’s honor goes to the activist, social worker, community organizer, educator, and revolutionary, Ulysses Diaz.
+This week’s honor goes to the activist, social worker, community organizer, educator, and revolutionary Ulysses Diaz.

-“I remember when my family would go back to Mexico, my cousins and my family would listen to corridos and that is when I was probably about eleven or twelve that I started noticing the different types of music and the emphasis on the drug cartels and the violence.”
+“I remember when my family would go back to Mexico, my cousins and my family would listen to corridors, and that is when I was probably about eleven or twelve that I started noticing the different types of music and the emphasis on the drug cartels and the violence.”

 “We don’t own the earth we belong to it.
-We did not weave the web of life we are merely a strand in it and whatever we do to it, we do to ourselves and others as we are all connected.”
+We did not weave the web of life we are merely a strand in it, and whatever we do to it, we do to ourselves and others as we are all connected.”

 “Friendship is a journey towards an unknown destination.
 The discovery that people must share not only what they don’t know about each other but what they don’t know about themselves.”

 Mr. Diaz is a man of high integrity, passion, and inspiration.
 He is a teacher, scholar, activist, and modern-day warrior.
 I’m honored to call him a friend, and I’m a better man for knowing him.
 Today, we honor Ulysses Diaz as this week’s Evolved Man of the Week.

 5 responses to “Evolved Man of the Week: Ulysses Diaz, LCSW”